ALERT LEVEL 3 – FREQUENTLY ASKED QUESTIONS

 MUST I CONDUCT A RISK ASSESSMENT AND PLAN BEFORE WE REOPEN?

-Yes, before reopening all businesses (which are permitted to operate during Alert Level 1) must undertake a risk assessment give effect to the minimum measures required by the OHSA Directive and taking into account the specific circumstances of their workplace.
+All Employers Yes, before reopening all employers (who are permitted to operate during Adjusted Alert Level 3 ) must undertake a risk assessment give effect to the minimum measures required by the OHSA Directive and taking into account the specific circumstances of their workplace.

 On the basis of that risk assessment, businesses must develop a plan outlining the protective measures in place for the phased return of its employees before opening;